 The Holy Grail of osteoporosis drug discovery is to find drugs that will not only stop bone loss, but actually build new bone.
-Newly-approved Evenity does just that by inhibiting a protein called sclerostin.
+Thousand Oaks, CA-based Amgen’s Evenity does just that by inhibiting a protein called sclerostin.
 Sclerotin hampers bone formation by osteoblasts.
 By suppressing the inhibitor, the drug makes bone-producing osteoblasts more active.
 A second company, OsteoGeneX (Kansas City, KS), has a small molecule inhibitor of sclerostin in preclinical development.

 Other bone-building drugs on the market include Forteo (Eli Lilly, Indianapolis, IN) and Tymlos (Radius Health, Waltham, MA).
 Forteo is a recombinant version of the parathyroid hormone (PTH).
 While chronically high levels of parathyroid hormone activate osteoclasts, a once-daily injection of PTH activates osteoblasts more than osteoclasts, thereby increasing bone growth.
 Tymlos is a peptide analog of human parathyroid-related protein.
 It is a naturally occurring peptide hormone that has a similar effect as parathyroid hormone.
 In Phase III clinical trials, Tymlos was as effective at preventing vertebral fractures as Forteo, and more effective at preventing other types of fractures.

-Amgen already has another FDA-approved drug for osteoporosis on the market.
+Amgen has another osteoporosis drug, Prolia, on the market.
 Prolia is a monoclonal antibody that works by binding to RANKL, a protein that binds to and activates RANK.
 RANK is a receptor present on the surface of osteoclast precursor cells.
 When RANK is activated, these osteoclast precursors go on to form more osteoclasts.
 By binding to RANKL, Prolia prevents it from activating RANK, stopping the formation of new bone-busting osteoclasts.
 Natural levels of RANKL are thought to increase in post-menopausal women, the group at highest risk for osteoporosis.

 As the population ages, osteoporosis will become an even more prevalent problem.
 These new bone-strengthening drugs provide hope for good health and mobility for at-risk older adults.